Keep Up With McLean!

-With the national emergency of the coronavirus pandemic, college students’ lives have been upended as they have been asked to leave campus and adjust to new living situations.
+With the international emergency of the coronavirus pandemic, college students’ lives have been upended as they adjust to the COVID-19 college experience.

 As the director of psychological services in McLean’s College Mental Health Program (CMHP), Caitlin Nevins, PhD, and the CMHP team work with young adults to balance mental health with the demands of a college environment.
 Nevins and her colleagues help their patients adjust to complicated schedules, manage highly competitive environments, and navigate new social situations.